 - Michael O’Brien, Peloton Executive Coaching

 - Arianna Huffington, Founder of HuffPost and ThriveGlobal

-It might be weird to hear of highly successful entrepreneurs like the ones above deal with imposter syndrome.
-But, this just proves that you’re not alone as a small entrepreneur and that it’s normal to feel this way.
-It doesn’t mean that those negative feelings are true, and you should give up on your business.
+It might be weird to hear that highly successful entrepreneurs, like the ones above, deal with imposter syndrome.
+But, you’re not alone.
+Especially as an entrepreneur, it’s normal to feel this way.
+It doesn’t mean that those negative feelings are true.

-One of the signs of imposter syndrome is the belief that you’re not good enough for something.
-This comes from thinking your abilities are not as good as someone else or you don’t feel like you can do something.
+One of the signs of imposter syndrome is the belief that you’re not good enough.
+You might think your abilities are not as good as someone else’s.

 Need extra support as you learn how to break through imposter syndrome?
 We’ve got your back with a free “course creator’s to-do list.”